 Jailbreaking an iPhone allows users to install third-party applications and modifications, as well as access the iPhone’s file system.
 With this, the security of having all applications vetted by Apple is bypassed.
 Removing the jailbreak requires you to update the operating system, but the files may still remain if not uninstalled via Cydia first.
 Like other phones, remember to backup your data and update the iPhone operating system through iTunes.
 If so desired, the device can always be jailbroken again in the future.

 In conclusion, users can avoid spyware through diligence in granting application permissions and installing apps.
-Likewise, they can prevent installation of these apps by other people by using password locks, and tell when it is present through indicators.
-For the more tech-savvy, several sites such as securitygladiators.com can keep users up-to-date on the latest trends in malware and spyware.
-However, in the event your mobile device gets infected with spyware, the steps above can assist in getting rid of it.
+Likewise, they can prevent the installation of these apps by other people by using password locks, and tell when it is present through indicators.
+For the more tech-savvy, several sites can keep users up-to-date on the latest trends in malware and spyware.
+However, in the event your mobile phone gets infected with spyware, the steps above can assist in getting rid of it.